mcu-tools/mcuboot/boot/cypress/README.md

 Following CLI / IDE are supported for project build:

 * Cygwin on Windows systems
-* unix style sheels on *nix systems
+* unix style shells on *nix systems
 * Eclipse / ModusToolbox ("makefile project from existing source")

 *Make* - make sure it is added to system's `PATH` variable and correct path is first in the list;